QUnit.test.todo()

 assert (object) A new instance object with the assertion methods

-When all assertions are passing, the “todo” test will fail, thus signaling that QUnit.test.todo() should be changed to QUnit.test().
+Once all assertions are passing, the “todo” test will fail, thus reminding you that QUnit.test.todo() should be changed to QUnit.test().
+If a test should be skipped unconditionally, use QUnit.test.skip() instead.

 Changelog